HCPSS/schoolsites-help/_posts/2014-07-15-finding-content.md

 category: nodes
 ---

 Pages such as "school services" and "get involved" have page sections.
 These nodes aren't accessible from the page itself, you have to find them in Drupal.
+Changing your administrators on your "About Us" page is [done similarly.](/schoolsites-help/nodes/2014/07/15/changing-staff/#admin-info)

 Click on "find content" in the upper left hand corner of your site.